PatrickJMcLoughlin/Evaluating-Student-Involvement-in-Sea-Level-Data-Rescue-/Readme.txt

 Scripts for generating marigrams for Kilrush covering the years 2019 to 2021.
 ________________________________________
 NOTES
 There may be discrepancies between the Dún Laoghaire 1925 data and student-digitized data.
 This is because the 1925 data comes from McLoughlin et al., 2024 (Level_2_Adjusted_Data), which has been corrected for bends and skews in the original images.
-An offset allowance of up to 30mm is acceptable.
+An offset allowance of up to 30 mm is acceptable.
 However, all tidal points at hourly intervals should align closely, and any missing points will be identified.
 ________________________________________
 PURPOSE OF CODE
 This code serves multiple purposes: